Skip to main content

 Students will attend an assembly, meet Student Government, learn Highland traditions, tour the school, visit classrooms and meet their teachers, get a locker if needed, and more!

-• Out of Highland's Boundary but want to send your student to join the Ram Fam?
+• Out of Highland's boundary line but want your student to join the Ram Fam?

 Apply here:School Choice/Open Enrollment - Salt Lake City School District